FAU-Fall2024-iOS-Mobile-App/final-project-sm4j/README.md

 ### Description

-The **Marvel Dream Teams** app allows users to search for Marvel characters, create their own teams by adding up to 6 characters per team, and save their teams in their user accounts.
-The app utilizes the **Marvel API** to fetch character data and **Back4App/Parse** for user authentication.
-Users can also send friend requests and message their friends within the app.
+The **Marvel Dream Teams** app allows users to search for Marvel characters, create their own teams by adding up to 6 characters per team, and save those teams in their user accounts.
+The app uses the **Marvel API** to fetch character data and **Back4App/Parse** for user authentication.
+Users can also send friend requests and message their friends if they choose to use these optional features.

 ### App Evaluation

 **Category:** Entertainment / Social
 **Mobile:** Mobile application only
-**Story:** Users can create teams of Marvel characters, manage their teams, and interact with other users via friend requests and messages.
+**Story:** Users can create teams of Marvel characters, manage their teams, and optionally interact with other users via friend requests and messages.
 **Market:** Marvel fans, comic book enthusiasts, and users interested in team-building apps.
 **Habit:** Occasional use, primarily for managing teams or discovering new characters.
-**Scope:** Narrow app, focusing on character search, team creation, and basic social interaction.
+**Scope:** Narrow app, focusing on character search, team creation, and optional social interaction.

 ## Product Spec